apache/whimsy/README.md

 Despite the diversity, the above tests have a lot of commonality and build on standard Ruby test functions.
 Together they should be able to cover pretty much any type of testing requirements.

+Running for real
+---

+So far, you've run with test data.
+If you want to run for real, you need to have a recent checkout of https://svn.apache.org/repos/private/foundation/board and a directory to store pending updates.
+If you have both, create a file named `.whimsy` in your home directory.
+The file format is YAML, and here is an excerpt from mine:

+    ---
+    :svn:
+    - /home/rubys/svn/foundation/board
+    :agenda_work: /home/rubys/tmp/agenda

+Adapt as necessary.

+With this in place, start the server with `rake server` instead of `rake server:test`

 Conclusion
 ---